assiro/uub-operative-system/README.md

-# Operative system and firmware distribution for UUB (ver.0.95.1 is working in the field)
+# Operative system and firmware distribution for UUB (ver.0.95)

 UUB Petalinux system and firmware(fpga) integration: